Your Pregnancy Superfood

-As soon as a woman finds out the exciting news that she is expecting, she is often struck with the awe and wonder of a new and great responsibility; now her lifestyle and diet is affecting not only her, but it also affects the precious and vulnerable child in her womb.
+As soon as a woman finds out the exciting news that she is expecting, she is often struck with the awe and wonder of a new and great responsibility; now her lifestyle and diet is affecting not only her, but also the precious and vulnerable child in her womb.
 Suddenly vitamins, minerals, and optimal nutrition zoom to the forefront of her priorities as she strives to take good care of herself for the next nine months and beyond.

 In the late 1990s, it became a widespread concern to incorporate more folate into the average American’s diet, especially the diets of childbearing-aged women.
 This concern grew out of the discovery that folate deficiencies were causing birth defects such as spinal bifida, tongue and lip tie, and neural tube deformities.
 A mandate emerged encouraging businesses to systematically add folic acid (the synthetic form of folate) into cereal products and flour.

-Many modern experts strongly encourage pregnant women (and women who are wanting to conceive) to find prenatal vitamins that contain folate rather than folic acid.
+Many modern experts encourage pregnant women (and women who are wanting to conceive) to find prenatal vitamins that contain folate rather than folic acid.
 But in addition to prenatal vitamins, you can also find natural folate in many foods.
 Most people think of green leafy vegetables such as spinach when folate is mentioned, but did you know that Black Gram has a significant amount of folate too? …even more than spinach!

 Iron plays a major part in the production of hemoglobin, the component of the red blood cell that carries oxygen to the body.
-This helps relieve fatigue during pregnancy, and ensures that the baby is receiving all the supplies for proper development.
+This helps relieve fatigue during pregnancy, and ensures that the baby is receiving all the nutrients needed for proper development.
 An iron deficiency during pregnancy can result in anemia and cause serious complications such as premature birth, or even the loss of the infant.

 Fortunately, it isn’t difficult to fit a healthy amount of iron into your diet; just one serving of Black Gram can supply you with 7.57 milligrams of iron.
 Again, although spinach often gets the spotlight for iron content, it can’t rival our favorite lentil.
-(Popeye could have gotten twice as much from eating Black Gram as he did from spinach!)
+(Popeye could have gotten more than twice as much iron from eating Black Gram as he did from spinach!)

 That’s Not All, Folks!